Hero Image

 Yes.
 If you have not already started to potty train your child, we highly recommend you search the internet for the PDF or the eBook “3 Day Potty Training” by Lora Jensen.
 There may be a fee to purchase or download this file/eBook.

-If I choose to pre-register my child now and then my child is selected for UPK, what happens to the registration fee I paid when I pre-registered?
+If I choose to pre-register my child now and my child is selected for UPK, what happens to the registration fee I paid when I pre-registered?

 If you pre-register your child at one of the district’s UPK providers and your child is selected for UPK, the provider will apply the registration fee you previously paid.
 Conversely, if you choose to pre-register your child at a non-WVCSD pre-K provider and your child is selected for WVCSD UPK, it is up to that non-WVCSD prekindergarten provider to decide whether they will refund any registration fees you paid when you pre-registered your child.